Get Tech Tips

 - The sensor needs to be allowed to heat up before use.

 Infrared leak detectors are increasing in popularity over recent years.
 An infrared leak detector draws the sample across an optical sensor that analyzes how much IR radiation the sample has absorbed.
-Some common types are the Fieldpiece SLR8 and the Bacharach TruPointe.
+Some common types are the Fieldpiece DR82 and the Hilmor LDIR150.

 - The sensors last longer than the heated diode.